 Prof Peter Trudgill, President of FOND

-PETER TRUDGILL, PRESIDENT OF FOND
+PROF PETER TRUDGILL, PRESIDENT OF FOND

-Once again there has been a TV drama series set in Norfolk, and once again local people have been protesting, quite rightly, about the low standard of competence in speaking the local accent achieved by the actors.
+ONCE AGAIN there has been a TV drama series set in Norfolk, and once again local people have been protesting, quite rightly, about the low standard of competence in speaking the local accent achieved by the actors.

 It was good to see the beautiful Norfolk scenery, but some of the actors in Stephen Fry’s Kingdom did not seem as if they were even trying to reproduce the Norfolk accent.